pattersam/tidi/docs/reference/index.md

 ### `tidi.Provider`

-For more control over what instance is injected, use the provider function.
+For more control over what instance is injected, give a provider of the dependency as a function, or as a context manager.

-The elected provider function will be called each time the function is called.
+The given provider will be called each time the function is called.

 ``` py
 @tidi.inject